 3 Reasons to Shoot Within the First 5 Days of Magic

 The 5 days of magic is the most ideal time to shoot because it gives mom some time to rest, and the baby’s skin is in the best condition.
-In general, we have found that the best window during the first 14 days to shoot newborn photos is between 5-10 days after birth.
-Sometimes our window may be more towards the 2-week mark, but generally, our 5 days of magic are going to be within 1-2 weeks of birth.
-I call this period the 5 days of magic for these three reasons.
+In general, the best window during the first 14 days to shoot newborn photos is between 5-10 days after birth.
+Sometimes the window may be more towards the 2-week mark, but generally, our 5 days of magic are going to be within 1-2 weeks of birth.
+This period is often referred to as the 5 days of magic for the following three reasons:

 1. No Umbilical Cord